JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Setting up and running an evaluation with JUGE

+\paragraph{Data collection and analysis.} After the generation of the unit tests, \juge can perform a coverage and mutation analysis using \jacoco and \pitest.
+The different results are stored in a dedicated CSV file (\texttt{transcript.csv}) for analysis.
+In our future work, we intend to extend \juge to consider other types of measures, for instance, test case readability \cite{Daka2015}.

-\paragraph{Score and statistical analysis.} Once the different metrics have been computed for the different tools and budgets, the different results folders can be regrouped in a single home directory (\eg \texttt{/home/all/}), attached to a \juge Docker container.
-The results can be collected in a single \texttt{results.csv} file using the command \texttt{contest\_transcript\_single.sh}.
-Finally the score and statistical analysis of the results can be run using the following command which will produce the different resports in the specified output folder: \texttt{score.sh <results.csv> <output-folder>}
+Once the different metrics have been computed for the different tools and budgets, the different results can be grouped in a single \texttt{results.csv} for a global quantitative analysis. \juge can perform statistical analysis, as explained in Section \ref{subsec:dataanalysis}, and produce a report with the results of the comparison.

-\subsection{Reporting, archiving and reproducibility}
+\subsection{Reporting, archiving, and reproducibility}

 One of the goals of the \juge infrastructure is to enhance \emph{repeatability} and \emph{reproducibility} of both the results and statistical and qualitative analysis.
-For that, we strongly recommend submitting an \emph{artifact} containing the following elements: \begin{compactitem} \item the benchmarks, the generated tests, and additional data if any, \item the files produced by the coverage and mutation, as well as any additional analysis, \item the results of the statistical analysis, together with any other data analysis scripts used for the evaluation. \end{compactitem} Suppose some of the benchmarks are under a non-disclosure agreement.
-In that case, we strongly recommend adding benchmarks coming from open source systems to the analysis and release those in the artifact.
-The design of such an artifact must be thought early on in the study.
+For that, we strongly recommend submitting an \emph{artifact} containing the following elements: \begin{itemize} \item the benchmarks, the generated tests, and additional data, if any, \item the files produced by the coverage and mutation, as well as any additional analysis, \item the results of the statistical analysis, together with any other data analysis scripts used for the evaluation. \end{itemize} Suppose some of the benchmarks are under a non-disclosure agreement.
+In that case, we strongly recommend adding benchmarks from open source systems to the evaluation and releasing those in the artifact.
+The design of such an artifact must be considered early in the study.
 We recommend, for instance, to fork the \juge repository and update the benchmarks configuration and files to generate a Docker image used to perform the evaluation.
-The fork can then be easily saved in a data repository (like Zenodo\footnote{\url{https://zenodo.org}}, which has a GitHub integration) for long-term storage with a dedicated DOI.
+The fork can then be easily saved in a data repository (like Zenodo,\footnote{\url{https://zenodo.org}} which has a GitHub integration) for long-term storage with a dedicated DOI.